-Rishi Sunak attacks Nadine Dorries over her failure to resign as promised
+Nadine Dorries vows to hold Rishi Sunak to ransom over resignation

 Her delay could sow unrest in the party by pushing a difficult by-election into the autumn and closer to the Conservative Party conference.

-Labour and the Liberal Democrats are vying to claim a high-profile win in the historically safe Tory seat - which has been held by Conservative MPs since 1931.
+Labour and the Liberal Democrats are vying to claim a high-profile win in the historically safe Tory seat, which has been held by Conservative MPs since 1931.

-By remaining on the backbenches, Ms Dorries could also be a thorn in Mr Sunak’s side by speaking out or voting against his government’s plans.
-However, if Ms Dorries tenders her resignation soon, the party could still move to have all three by-elections on July 20.

 Join our commenting forum